This page tells you about the chemotherapy drug gemcitabine and its possible side effects. There are sections about

-You usually have gemcitabine as a course of several cycles of treatment.
+You usually have gemcitabine as a course of several cycles in which you have the treatment and then a time with no treatment to allow the body to recover.
 The exact treatment plan depends on which type of cancer you have.
-You can find out more about the way chemotherapy treatment is planned in our planning chemotherapy section.

 The side effects associated with gemcitabine are listed below.
 You can use the links (underlined) to find out more about each side effect.
-Where there is no link please look in our cancer drugs side effects section or click on search at the top of the page.
+Where there is no link please look in our cancer drugs side effects section or use the search box at the top of the page.

 More than 10 in every 100 people have one or more of the side effects listed below.

-- Tiredness (fatigue) during and after the course of treatment – most people find their energy levels are back to normal from 6 months to a year after their treatment ends
+- Tiredness and weakness (fatigue) during and after the course of treatment.
+Most people find their energy levels are back to normal from 6 months to a year after their treatment ends

-- Drowsiness for a few hours after having treatment due to the presence of alcohol in the drug compound – drinking alcohol may make the drowsiness worse
+- Drowsiness may oocur for a few hours after having treatment due to small amounts of alcohol in the drug compound – drinking alcohol may make the drowsiness worse

-- Feeling or being sick, which is usually mild but happens to about 7 out of 10 people (70%)
+- Feeling or being sick is usually mild and happens to about 7 out of 10 people (70%)

-- Liver changes in about 6 out of 10 people – you are unlikely to notice any symptoms and your liver function will almost certainly go back to normal when treatment is finished.
-To be on the safe side, you will have regular blood tests to check how well your liver is working
+- Liver changes affect about 6 out of 10 people – you are unlikely to notice any symptoms and your liver function will almost certainly go back to normal when treatment ends.
+You will have regular blood tests to check how well your liver is working

-- Flu like symptoms in about 2 in 10 people (20%) a few hours after treatment, including headaches, muscle aches (myalgia), a high temperature and shivering – 6 to 8 hourly paracetamol can help
+- Flu like symptoms happen in about 2 in 10 people (20%) a few hours after treatment.
+This may include headaches, muscle aches (myalgia), a high temperature and shivering.
+Taking paracetamol every 6 to 8 hours can help

-- Wheeziness or breathlessness occurs in from 1 to 4 out of 10 people (10 to 40%) – it is more common in people with lung cancer
+- Wheeziness or breathlessness soon after having the drug happen in from 1 to 4 out of 10 people (10 to 40%) – let your doctor or nurse know straight away if it is severe

-- Small amounts of blood and protein in your urine – this may be found when your nurse tests your urine and is not harmful
+- Small amounts of blood and protein in your urine may be found when your nurse tests your urine.
+This is not harmful

 - Hair thinning